-A Sourcing Project is a container for all information and documents pertaining to a formal solicitation for bids on goods or services.
+A Sourcing Project (SP) is a container for all information and documents pertaining to a formal solicitation for bids on goods or services.
 The process begins when the user clicks on the ‘Sourcing Project’ link.
-By default, the user who initiates the Sourcing Project becomes the Project Owner.
-Once a Sourcing Project has been initiated, the user populates the Sourcing Attributes fields, which trigger the appearance of either a ‘State of North Carolina Sourcing Process’ template or an ‘NCDIT Sourcing Template’ depending on the nature of the solicitation.
-These templates guide the remainder of the user’s steps in the Sourcing Project creation and management process, based on the P&C or NCDIT prescribed procurement process (e.g., Phases and Tasks).
+By default, the user who initiates the SP becomes the Project Owner.
+Once a SP has been initiated, the user populates the Sourcing Attributes fields, which trigger the appearance of either a ‘State of North Carolina Sourcing Process’ template or an ‘NCDIT Sourcing Template’ depending on the nature of the solicitation.
+These templates guide the remainder of the user’s steps in the SP creation and management process, based on the P&C or NCDIT prescribed procurement process (e.g., Phases and Tasks).

 For more detailed step-by-step information regarding this topic in a printable format, see the following job aid.

 The first step in creating a Sourcing Project is to click on the 'Sourcing Project' link and fill in all the Sourcing Attributes.
 These attributes act as the framework for the project.

 Note that there are 10 required fields when entering the Sourcing Attributes including: